visgl/loaders.gl/docs/api-reference/gltf-loaders/gltf-extensions.md

 Parsing Support:

-* Removal of extension wrappers (happens during glTF postprocessing)
+- Any nodes with a `KHR_lights_punctual` extension will get a `light` field with value containing a light definition object with properties defining the light (this object will be resolved by index from the global `KHR_lights_punctual` extension object's `lights` array) .
-* A `lights` array will be added to the list of glTF arrays.
+- The `KHR_lights_punctual` extensions will be removed from all nodes.
-* Any nodes with a light extension will get a `light` field with value set to the light definition object (from the `lights` array).
+- Finally, the global `KHR_lights_punctual` extension (including its light list)) will be removed.

 Encoding Support:

-* N/A
+- N/A

 ## Custom Extensions